bliksemlabs/rrrr/README.md

 Building transit data
 ---------------------

-Download a GTFS feed for your favorite transit agency (stick with small ones for now).
+Download a GTFS feed for your favorite transit agency.
+We typically work with http://gtfs.ovapi.nl/gtfs-nl.zip.
+We used to depend on Graphserver for its gtfsdb Python class which loads a GTFS feed into Sqlite and provides query methods.
+We have now copied our customized gtfsdb class into the RRRR repository.
-Run `gs_gtfsdb_compile input.gtfs.zip output.gtfsdb` to load your GTFS feed into an SQLite database.
+First, run `python gtfsdb.py input.gtfs.zip output.gtfsdb` to load your GTFS feed into an SQLite database.
-Next, run `python transfers.py output.gtfsdb` to add distance-based transfers to the database.
+Next, run `python transfers.py output.gtfsdb` to add distance-based transfers to the transfers table in the database.
 Finally, run `python timetable.py output.gtfsdb` to create the timetable file `timetable.dat` based on that GTFS database.